Saket-Upadhyay/Saket-Upadhyay.github.io/_posts/2020-08-17-ascwg-impossible-dream.md

 ![](/assets/images/tid/9.png)

 So we found some files and only `pastebin.txt` seems to be readable.
-The `RAR` files were password protected and we didn't had any hint.
+The `RAR` files were password protected and we didn't have any hint.
 ### Encryption and Encodings

 ![](/assets/images/tid/10.png)
-Initially we thought `pastebin.txt` is a hash as it resembled `SHA-256 (RAW)` but oh boy we wasted time on that lol..
+Initially, we thought `pastebin.txt` is a hash as it resembled `SHA-256 (RAW)` but oh boy we wasted time on that lol.

-After sometime we all again went reading challenge discription and noticed some special things in there like :
+After some time we all again went reading challenge description and noticed some special things in there like :

-> Who names their team-mate `5` ?
+> Who names their team-mate `5`?
-> Why is `RC` capital in `aRC Reactor` ?
+> Why is `RC` capital in `aRC Reactor`?
 > They said hackers `encrypted` the data